hemantksingh/messup-learn/People/Leadership.md

   - informal strategies include casual conversations

 - Learning agility
+  - Ability to "process on the fly" and pull together disparate bits of information
   - Seeking for new, challenging learning opportunities.
   - Sense making is an ongoing dialogue used to gain insight from the situation.
   - Internalizing happens through getting feedback and reflecting.